Gedistribueerde-sys/project_distributed/docs/client.md

 ## `DatabaseManager.java`

 Manages the local SQLite database for each user.
-It stores encrypted chat states and messages.
+The entire database file is encrypted using a key derived from the user's password, which is stored in a Java Keystore.

 - **`upsertChatState(...)`**: Saves or updates a chat state in the database.
 - **`getChatState(...)`**: Retrieves a chat state from the database.